oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    $ ./create-rcu-schema.sh -s FMW2 -i container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4
    ```

-   __NOTE__: If your Kubernetes cluster nodes do not all have access to the fmw infrastructure image in a local docker cache, then deploy a Kubernetes `docker secret` to the default namespace with login credentials for `container-registry.oracle.com`, and pass the name of this secret as a parameter to `./create-rcu-schema.sh` using `-p your-image-pull-secret`.
-Alternatively, copy the fmw infrastructure image to each local docker cache in the cluster.
+   __NOTE__: If your Kubernetes cluster nodes do not all have access to the FMW infrastructure image in a local Docker cache, then deploy a Kubernetes `docker secret` to the default namespace with login credentials for `container-registry.oracle.com`, and pass the name of this secret as a parameter to `./create-rcu-schema.sh` using `-p your-image-pull-secret`.
+Alternatively, copy the FMW infrastructure image to each local Docker cache in the cluster.
 For more information, see the [Cannot pull image FAQ]({{<relref "/faq/cannot-pull-image">}}).

    __NOTE__: If you need to drop the repository, use this command: